roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

  The following day, he wandered the casino for a while.
 He played a little craps, and some poker, losing a couple of hundred bucks.
 He'd picked up dozens of receipts in the Keno and Sports betting rooms.
 Thousands of dollars' worth.
 He'd taken in the show, and found another good-looking woman who was more than happy to exchange her favors for a few hundred bucks.
 Not as young or pretty as the previous night's guest, she was closer to his age, and very easy going.
 He managed to get her for only $300, and got even more use out of her than he had the tall blonde, the night before.
 He figured it had to last; he'd be damned if he would be having sex with his whore of a wife anytime soon.
 It was so good, he tipped her an extra $50.
 She gave him a business card, and asked him to look her up any time he needed company.
 He saved it.

  Jonathan felt sated but lonely in the big bed that night.
 He thought about his wrecked marriage, and all the things his wife had done with her younger, better lover.
 The bitch.
 How could she do that to him?
 To her only children?
 How selfish could one person be?
 Giving up her marriage for some stranger fucking her.
 What kind of man would set out to steal another man's wife?
 Figures it would be a lawyer.
 Lying cheating fucks, all of them.
 Scum of the earth.
-Report_Story #3